borteo/neat-starter/src/posts/happyness.md

 ## "Du iú spich inglisc?"

 Unfortunately, I was at a slight disadvantage here.
-Despite spending what felt like an eternity studying English in school, I couldn't conjure up a single meaningful sentence. 😅
+Despite spending an eternity studying English in school, I couldn't conjure up a single meaningful sentence. 😅

 But fear not, my friend!
 I wasn't about to give up.
 I dusted off my old high school books and raided my girlfriend's collection of language textbooks from her university days.
 I even dug up my dad's ancient audio cassette course and played it on repeat in my garden shed, the designated temple of knowledge.
 And let's not forget my trusty sidekick, Google Translate!
 Oh, the hours we spent together, bonding over wonky translations and hilarious misunderstandings! 🥰